Absolutely stable time crystals at finite temperature

-In order to characterize the phase transition between the time crystal and the disordered phase as a function of temperature, we compute the late time Floquet Langevin dynamics up to time-scale, $t \sim 10^4$, starting from a uniform initial state.
-We define the plateau value of the DTC order parameter as the late-time average of the stroboscopic magnetization, $\overline{(-1)^{\lfloor t/\tau \rfloor} \braket{M_A}}$; in particular, we average $(-1)^{\lfloor t/\tau \rfloor} \braket{M_A}$ starting at $t=3000$ for $\sim 500$ Floquet cycles and $\sim 50$ noise realizations.

-One can immediately observe the DTC phase transition by plotting the time-crystalline order parameter, $\overline{(-1)^{\lfloor t/\tau \rfloor} \braket{M_A}}$, versus $T$.
-However, in order to compare our Floquet Langevin simulation with a direct implementation of the $\pi$-Toom PCA, we first translate the temperature, $T$, to an effective error rate $P_E$ (per space-time cell).
-To do so, for each temperature, we examine the ensemble of all simulated Langevin trajectories and count the number of errors under the continuous to discrete mapping $S$; this allows us to empirically determine the error rate, $P_E(T)$.
-As shown in Fig.~\ref{Hmodel_schematic_state}(c), the time crystalline order parameter exhibits a sharp phase transition as a function of $P_E$.
+In order to compare our Floquet Langevin simulation with a direct implementation of the $\pi$-Toom PCA, we first translate the temperature, $T$, to an effective error rate $P_E$ (per space-time unit cell)~\cite{fn7}.
+As shown in Fig.~\ref{Hmodel_schematic_state}(a), the time crystalline order parameter, which we estimate from the time-window $t/\tau = 3000 - 3500$, exhibits a phase transition as a function of $P_E$.
+The functional form and location of the DTC phase transition are in good agreement between our continuous-time Floquet Langevin simulation of the $\pi$-Toom model and a direct implementation of the PCA itself (with improving agreement for larger pinning potentials).